 Auto Loader detects the addition of new columns as it processes your data.
-By default, addition of a new column will cause your streams to stop with an
+By default, addition of a new column causes your streams to stop with an

 Auto Loader supports the following modes for schema evolution, which you set in the option

 addNewColumns: The default mode when a schema is not provided to Auto Loader.
-The streaming job will fail with an
+The streaming job fails with an

 UnknownFieldException.
 New columns are added to the schema.
 Existing columns do not evolve data types.

 addNewColumnsis not allowed when the schema of the stream is provided.
 You can instead provide your schema as a schema hint instead if you want to use this mode.